NVIDIA/NeMo-Curator/docs/user-guide/semdedup.rst

 Usage
 -----------------------------------------

-Before running semantic deduplication, ensure that each document in your dataset has a unique identifier.
+Before running semantic deduplication, ensure that each document/datapoint in your dataset has a unique identifier.
 You can use the `add_id` module from NeMo Curator if needed:

 .. code-block:: bash